ShivaKrisl/CodeAlpha_LandingPage/README.md

 4. Skills : Includes skills that a person can gain while learning this course.
 5. Ratings : It is the CTA key performance indicator where a customer focus on.
 It includes ratings from different sources and previous customers experinces.
 6. Footer Section : It highlights about the company along with its other services.

+Note = Here I have used some images that are placed seperately in 'images' folder.